 Locations & Seasons

 Seasonal work in regional Australia is a way to extend your Australian Working Holiday Visa for a second year, which is an amazing opportunity to expand your visit for a little longer!
+Of course you have to be eligible for Working Holiday Visas.

 The Seasonal work has to be for a minimum of three months.
 The Australian government is quite strict about the definitions of both seasonal work and regional Australia.
 So make sure you check everything here before you start your job as fruit picker.